oroinc/documentation/admin_guide/entities/entity_actions.rst

 4. Click **Communication & Collaboration** and specify the following:

-   - **Share Scopes**—This subsection defines whether the records of the entity can be shared with an individual user, or the whole business unit / organization.
+   - **Share Scopes**—This subsection defines whether the records of the entity can be shared with an individual user, or the whole business unit / organization (available for Enterprise edition only).

       .. caution::
         This section is currently unavailable for custom entities.